raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 When the `raito run` command finished successfully, go back to Raito Cloud.

 On the dashboard you will now see some initial insights that we extract from the data that was synchronized.
-If you go to `Data Sources > Databricks Test` (i.e. the data source that you have created before), you should be able to see when the last sync was done in the `General information` section.
+If you go to `Data Sources > Databricks Test` (i.e. the Data Source that you have created before), you should be able to see when the last sync was done in the `General information` section.
 When you scroll down you can also navigate through the data objects in your Databricks warehouse.

 When you go to `Identities` in the navigation bar, you can see all the users of the Databricks instance under `Identity Store` 'Databricks Test'.
 Finally, in `Access Controls` under grants, you have an overview of all the roles in your Databricks instance.
 If you click on one, you get a detailed view of who belongs to that role, and what they have access to with which permissions.